• Skip to primary navigation

 Disclaimer - Please Read Carefully

-Sous vide is cooking foods in vacuum sealed bags in a water bath at lower than normal temperatures so I highly urge you to read up on this technique to understand everything you can before getting involved.
-The times and temperatures provided here are examples of what some home cooks are using for their sous vide cooking.
+Sous vide involves cooking foods in vacuum-sealed bags in a water bath at lower-than-normal temperatures.
+I highly urge you to read up on this technique to understand everything you can before getting involved.
+The times and temperatures provided here exemplify what some home cooks use for their sous vide cooking.

-I'm guessing they are getting this information from cookbooks, web sites, YouTube and other professional and home cooks just like I do.
-Again, I urge you to read up on the science of sous vide and make sure it is something you are comfortable with before investing in equipment.
+I’m guessing they are getting this information from cookbooks, websites, YouTube, and other professional and home cooks, just like I do.
+Again, I urge you to read up on the science of sous vide and make sure you are comfortable with it before investing in equipment.

-*Some of the cooking temperatures listed here are below the Food and Drug Administration's recommended guidelines so it's important you understand these are just examples of what some other home cooks have tried and you need to decide for yourself the right time and temperatures.
+*Some of the cooking temperatures listed here are below the Food and Drug Administration’s recommended guidelines, so it’s important you understand that these are just examples of what some other home cooks have tried, and you need to decide for yourself the right time and temperatures.

 Below are some good resources for books on sous vide, websites with general and specific information about this way of cooking including Douglas Baldwin's site that is filled with knowledgeable information.